Canada Place to Stanley Park: A Walking Route in Vancouver

-The path is maintained as a greenway, as its name implies, even though it runs thrrough a city and passes by expensive condominiums in some sections.
-There are cultivated flowers, shrubs and trees to see along the path as well as two small but pleasant parks - Harbour Green Park and Devonian Harbour Park.
+The path is maintained as a greenway, as its name implies, even though it runs through a city and passes by expensive condominiums in some sections.
+Cultivated flowers, shrubs, and trees border the path, as do two small but pleasant parks—Harbour Green Park and Devonian Harbour Park.
 The path also passes by restaurants and a community centre.

 Photos Taken on the Walking PathClick thumbnail to view full-size

 A popular marina is one of the sights beside the path.
 Whale watching tours and dinner cruises are available.
 Some of the boats in the marina can be chartered.
 A few years ago, the graduating class in the high school where I teach had their graduation ceremony during one of the dinner cruises.
 The event was very successful and enjoyable.